University of North Texas Libraries: Willis Library

 Of the original design—a center section and two wings—only the center section was constructed.
 Its location is the site of the institution's first football field.
 The university received a federal grant of $1,456,783 that paid for one third of the cost.
 The remaining two-thirds was raised through the sale of bonds.
 The regents, sans-Willis, resolved to name the library to honor Willis for his "loyal and devoted service."
 Willis invested great personal effort into the planning and construction of the library.
 Aside from being a rapid reader with a large personal library, Willis felt that erecting a large, centrally located, beautiful facility for current and future collections was a high priority.
 He viewed it as a fundamental building-block, particularly at post-baccalaureate and research levels.
 North Texas, at the time, was already well known for some of its collections, particularly music.

 Student Computing Commons

 The 24-Hour Student Computing Commons at Willis is part of the Student Computer Lab System at North Texas.
 The 24hr Commons in Willis Library has about 300 computers, 120 laptops and is open 24 hours a day, seven days a week during long semesters in the academic calendar.

-Media Library at Chilton Hall
+UNT Media Library

-The Media Library contains the UNT Libraries' nonprint, audiovisual collections, which include films, audiobooks, and video games.
+Previously located at Chilton Hall, The UNT Media Library contains the UNT Libraries' nonprint, audiovisual collections, which include films, audiobooks, and video games.
 One of the missions of the UNT Media Library is to support the instructional and research needs of UNT faculty, staff, and students by collecting, maintaining, and providing access to media materials that represent all academic disciplines and all genres of film.
 Video recording equipment and gaming consoles are available for checkout.
+In early 2024, the library was moved from Chilton Hall to the second floor of Willis Library.